Educational Psychology Services, Support and Consultancy

 Bespoke Training and Staff Development

 The Educational Psychology Service plays an important role across Devon schools in delivering training to meet the needs of a range of audiences and settings.
 Training can be delivered to individual schools and designed based on the specific requirements of that setting.
-The Educational Psychology Service also regularly hold larger training events and conferences that can be booked at www.babcock-education.co.uk/ldp/cpd
+The Educational Psychology Service also regularly hold larger training events and conferences.
+Take a look at our shop for further information.

 Read more about our training programmes here...